 The Blue Jackets had an up-and-down season with a ton of line changes, but they appear to have found a combination with staying power in 19-year-old Dubois centering Artemi Panarin and Atkinson.
 These three forwards combined for 15 points (six goals, nine assists) in Columbus' six-game loss to the Capitals in the first round.
 Drafting Panarin (24th in Yahoo) early and then snagging either Dubois or Atkinson in the fringe top-100 range could be a worthwhile strategy next season.
 Atkinson is a proven goal-scorer with a consistent shot volume who finished 37th in Yahoo two seasons ago and second in scoring (11 points in 10 games) for the United States in the 2018 World Championship behind Patrick Kane (20 points).

 Jake Guentzel, C/LW, PIT

 The breakout star of the 2017 playoffs took a step back this regular season playing mostly away from Sidney Crosby, but Guentzel returned to that prime spot this postseason and responded with an even better performance.
-He matched his 2017 playoff point total (21 in 25 games) in 13 fewer games, and is now tied for the most postseason goals (23 in 37 games) of any player over the past three postseasons - despite only playing in two of them.
-His regular-season rank was underwhelming because of Pittsburgh's even-strength struggles, but don't underestimate his upside if he can either lock down a spot on the top line with Crosby or translate his power-play production (12 PPP in regular season) to the first unit.
+He matched his 2017 playoff point total (21 in 25 games) in 13 fewer games and leads the NHL in goals per game (0.62; minimum 20 games) over the past two postseasons.
+His regular-season rank was underwhelming because of Pittsburgh's even-strength struggles, but don't underestimate his upside if he can lock down a spot on Crosby's line or translate his power-play production (12 PPP in regular season) to the first unit.

 Tomas Hertl, C/LW/RW, SJS

 The San Jose Sharks took major strides this postseason after acquiring Kane at the NHL Trade Deadline, and their first-round sweep of the Anaheim Ducks without injured center Joe Thornton was a testament to their much-improved secondary scoring.
 Hertl played on the second line with Logan Couture and Mikkel Boedker and first power-play unit with Couture, Joe Pavelski and defenseman Brent Burns, totaling nine points (six goals, three assists), three PPP and 34 SOG in 10 games.
-The Sharks have some big decisions this offseason with Hertl potentially becoming an RFA and Kane and Thornton potentially becoming UFAs, but Hertl has risen above his recent injury history and is clearly fantasy-relevant again.
+The Sharks have some big decisions this offseason with Hertl potentially becoming an RFA and Thornton set to hit the UFA market, but Hertl has risen above his recent injury history and is clearly fantasy-relevant again.